scala/scala-collection-laws/README.md

 Partially automatic generation of tests for the Scala collections library.

+### Warning

+The Stream test will not complete unless you use a version of Scala with SI-6827 patched.
+If your normal scala isn't that up to date, use --scala= when running tests to get a version with the fixed library.

+## How to use

 To generate the tests, `make`

 To generate and run the tests, `make run`